element36-io/hyperfridge-r0/README.md

 # Hyperfridge zkVM component!

 Welcome to the Hyperfridge RISC Zero component!
 The idea of hyperfridge is to create a bidirectional bridge to the TradFi world for blockchain applications, secured by Zero-Knowledge tech.
-This first version lets smart contracts and blockchain Dapps "look inside" a bank account for example to react on the arrival of a FIAT payment or allows you send FIAT funds through a bank account to other bank accounts.
-All in a non-iteractive automated and secure manner, without compromising on privacy.
+This project is supported by [Web3 Foundation](https://web3.foundation/) and lets smart contracts and blockchain Dapps "look inside" a bank account, for example to react on the arrival of a FIAT payment and allows to send FIAT funds through a bank account.
+All automated, secure, and privacy-preserving.
 For more information take a look at our [web3 grant application](https://github.com/w3f/Grants-Program/blob/master/applications/hyperfridge.md).
+Hyperfridge's vision is to create a ZK-based ledger to provide a trustless interfaces to TradFi so that anyone can "plug-in" their own bank-account into the Web3 world, similar as you can do it today with [Stripe](https://en.wikipedia.org/wiki/Stripe,_Inc.) in the Web2 world.

 This repository consists of three modules - a [host](docs/host.md) and [guest](docs/guest-hyperfridge.md) program and a verifier tool which shows how to check the proofs.
+Look [our testing guide](docs/INSTRUCTIONS.md) to get an idea how it is used.

-Check out our [cryptographic overview](docs/crypto.md) and [performance benchmarks](docs/runtime.md).
+Check out our [cryptographic overview](docs/crypto.md), [performance benchmarks](docs/runtime.md), also the [hyperfridge whitepaper](https://github.com/element36-io/ocw-ebics/blob/main/docs/hyperfridge-draft.pdf).

 ## Quick Start with Risc-Zero Framework